Melbourne Football Club tanking scandal: Background

 In August 2012, AFL Integrity Officer Brett Clothier announced a full investigation into Melbourne's 2009 season, regarding allegations that the Demons had tanked games during the season in order to secure a priority draft pick that year, available to clubs winning fewer than five games.
 The press had published such allegations previously, but the investigation was prompted most specifically by statements from former Melbourne player Brock McLean during a television interview in July 2012, when he revealed that he requested to be traded from the club at the end of 2009 because he was dissatisfied with its match strategies during that time.
 Melbourne club officials, led by board chairman Don McLardy, denied the tanking allegations.

 Then-senior coach Dean Bailey had previously made statements, interpreted by some as an admission of tanking, at the press conference which followed his sacking as senior coach in August 2011.
 Bailey was quoted as saying:

 Notable matches in question

-Throughout the AFL's investigation into Melbourne's 2009 season, three matches in particular were investigated:
+Three matches were investigated in particular.